scylladb/scylladb/docs/contribute/maintainer.md

  1. Check out the next branch for your release branch (e.g.
     `next-3.2`) and synchronize using `git pull`.
- 2. Use `git submodule update` to syncrhonize the submodule
+ 2. Use `git submodule update` to synchronize the submodule
  3. Use `cd seastar` to enter the submodule
  4. Create a new branch (e.g. `git checkout -b branch-3.2`) corresponding to the release series you are backporting to.